oriuseplastic-hue/Jarvis-1.0/README.md

 #Features:

-Open apps
+Open apps.
-Email your Friend
+Email your Friend.
-It can Search your command in Youtube or Wikipedia
+It can Search your command in Youtube or Wikipedia.
-It can auto type anything
+It can auto type anything.
-It can translate any languages to English[EN-Us]
+It can translate any languages to English[EN-Us].
-It can press F11[Key]
+It can press F11[Key].